Skip to main content

 How Each System Actually Works

 Ridge vents run continuously along the peak of the roof and rely on passive convection — hot air rises, escapes through the ridge, and pulls cooler air in through soffit intake vents.
 There are no moving parts.
-Profile height stays under one inch, so the vent disappears beneath the ridge cap shingles.
+Profile height stays low, so the vent disappears beneath the ridge cap shingles.

 Turbine vents — sometimes called whirlybirds — sit on the roof slope as a visible dome with rotating vanes.
 They're active exhaust: wind spins the vanes, and that rotation pulls air out of the attic.
-They need a minimum wind speed of about 5 mph to spin.
-Below that, they essentially become static vents.
+They need a minimum wind speed to spin effectively.
+Below that threshold, they essentially become static vents.

 One operates quietly and constantly.
 The other works hard when the wind blows and stalls when it doesn't.
 Both must be paired with adequate intake (typically soffit vents), and per IRC R806, you're sizing the system to a 1/150 or 1/300 net free ventilation area ratio depending on conditions.
 Tampa falls under the Florida Building Code, which is based on the IRC framework — your contractor should confirm the local interpretation before pulling a permit.